 - Educational posts can be utilized when you have learned something you want to share.
 These aren’t quite the same as “how to” posts, but have the same intention – to help others.

 - Lifestyle posts allow people to see inside your private life.
 This can be a little daunting if you’re a private person.
 It’s helpful to remember that you are a business owner and you are trying to attract your tribe to you.
-If you are having fun and living life out loud, it is easier for those looking for the same kind of lifestyle to resonate with you.
+If you are having fun and living life out loud, then it is easier for those looking for the same kind of lifestyle to resonate with you.

 - Celebration posts show people the system works.
 Don’t be shy – share your wins in the business.
 Examples like: ten leads while you were sleeping, first signup, dream board item accomplished.
 If you aren’t having “wins” yet, don’t be afraid to use those of teammates or mentors.